Why Installing Windows & Doors Correctly is so Important

 - Inset windows: position windows towards the center of the rough opening rather than installing them flush to the outside.
 Windows that are installed at the exterior point of openings have a lot more thermal bridging around the frames.
 Windows in the centre of the opening reduce the risk of condensation by keeping window perimeters warmer.
 The added benefit that isn't always considered is comfort.
 Thermal bridging and poor quality windows can make it quite unpleasant to be near exterior walls on the really cold days.

-- Use High Performance insulating window bucks instead of regular window bucks made of ordinary lumber - especially when the wall assembly includes a continuous external rigid insulation layer.
+- Use high performance insulating window bucks instead of regular window bucks made of ordinary lumber - especially when the wall assembly includes a continuous external rigid insulation layer.

 How window placement effects thermal bridging